birdhar/Stopwatch/README.md

 # Stopwatch
-This is simple JS stopwatch that uses setinterval to update the display of the clock.
+A simple JS stopwatch that uses setinterval to update the timer.